syntagma/wpcas/readme.txt

 = What version of phpCAS should I use? =
 I've only tested it with the 1.0 release available from ja-sig.

+= How's it work? =
+Users who attempt to login to WordPress are redirected to the central CAS sign-on screen.
+After the user's credentials are verified, s/he is then redirected back to the WordPress site.
+If the CAS username matches the WordPress username, the user is recognized as valid and allowed access.
+If the CAS username does not exist in WordPress, you can define a function that could provision the user in the site.

 = You keep talking about provisioning users.
 How? = Each environment is different; each environment probably needs its own solution for this.
 I've posted my <a href="http://maisonbisson.com/projects/wpcas">user provisioning script</a> here, if you find something in there that works, <a href="http://maisonbisson.com/projects/wpcas">leave a comment</a>.